jesper-olsen/ff-py/README.md

 The Forward-Forward algorithm [1,2] evaluated on the MNIST handwritten digit recognition task; Python+Numpy implementation following [3].

-Accuracy (energy / softmax) - train on 50k samples, validate on 10k, test on 10k:
+Error rate (energy / softmax) - train on 50k samples, validate on 10k, test on 10k:
 * Hinton's matlab code [2]: 1.44% / 1.47%
 * The repo: 1.35% / 1.41%

 Network: 5-layers; input layer with 784 (28x28) states, 3 hidden layers with 1000 states each and an output layer with 10 states corresponding to the 10 digits.

+See the [Deep Boltzmann Machines](https://github.com/jesper-olsen/rbm-py) repo for another result on the same task.

 References:
 -----------